-The term 'Consumer Debt' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Consumer Debt' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Consumer debt refers to debts which individuals owe because of goods they have purchased.
 These goods must be consumable forms which do not appreciate in value to qualify for the designation.
 Having huge amounts of consumer debts is generally considered to be negative for individuals since it raises the burden on their resources to keep up with the debt servicing.
 It also makes it harder to remit the installment payments which are often laden with interest.
 When these types of debts are not well managed, they can cause a consumer to be forced into bankruptcy.

 There are cases where some analysts and economists feel that a little consumer debt can benefit the individual.
 These scenarios mostly center on instances where the debt is run up in purchasing an asset that will increase the earning power of the individual.
 Several examples of this are useful to consider.
 One of them surrounds buying a car with financing in order to reach a job which pays more.
 Another might be incurring student debt to obtain a higher degree that will make it possible to secure a promotion or better job.

 There are differences between this consumer debt and those that governments or businesses owe.
 Consumer debt is also referred to as consumer credit.
 This type of debt can be obtained from credit unions, commercial banks, and sometimes the United States federal government.
 Among the two categories of consumer debt are revolving debt and non-revolving debt.